sedostheatre/sedos.co.uk/input/news/2021-06-05-our-2021-and-2022-shows-revealed.md

 **We are absolutely delighted to be able to share our plans for the next year and a half with you.
 Not only are we thrilled to have rescheduled the shows from 2020, we are excited to announce three new titles and we also want your pitches for our remaining slots.**

-We will be kicking off with a jam-packed *[Members’ Week](https://sedos.co.uk/shows/2021-welcome-back-members-week)* at the Bridewell from 26-31 July.
-It will include performances from Banana Hut Gang, a workshop with the Acting Group as well as a Piano Night and a chance for you to rehearse and perform Dennis Kelly’s *DNA* in a single day, auditions for which will be held on 26 and 27 June.
+We will be kicking off with a jam-packed *[Members’ Week](https://sedos.co.uk/shows/2021-welcome-back-members-week)* at the Bridewell from 25-31 July.
+It will include performances from Banana Hut Gang, a workshop with the Acting Group as well as a Piano Night.
 Full details of the week can be found online.

 *[Ophelia Thinks Harder](https://sedos.co.uk/shows/2021-ophelia-thinks-harder)* will perform at the Bridewell from 28 September-2 October and *Working* will take to the stage from 26-30 October.
 Both teams are looking to fill gaps in their casts and [will be holding auditions shortly](https://sedos.co.uk/get-involved).
 Working will now be directed by Jacob Hajjar with Laura Ellis as producer.